alamfatima1999/Employee-Management-System/README.md

 # Client Side:
-We have basic Front-End using ReactS
+We have basic Front-End using ReactJs

+# Step:
+Clone Repo
+1) Navigate to client side & do npm install
+2) start client project using npm run start
+3) React js local server will be up & running at localhost:3000

+4) Navigate to server side
+5) Npm install dependency for Server
+6) start nodejs Server by using script: npm run start